Are Alternative Investments a Good Idea for Your Retirement?

 How Do Alternative Investments Perform?

-For the last year, the S&P 500 is up over 32% and, over the past 5 years, it is up almost 112%.
-These returns are hard to beat and may be a reason why the percentage of the ultra wealthy’s money has slightly declined in alternative investments.
+For the year to date at Nov.
+9, the S&P 500 is up around 13% but, over the past 5 years, it is up almost 40%. declined in alternative investments.

 Returns on alternative investments are more difficult (less formalized with less regulation and transparency) to quantify than stock market returns.
 However, here are a few benchmarks for alternative investments.